jscriptcoder/crypto-portfolio/README.md

 $ npm run server
 ```

+This server runs on http://localhost:4000/

 Now run the development environment in the first terminal:

 ```bash
 $ npm run dev
 ```

+The application runs on http://localhost:3000/

 Have fun 😊